CalvinY1/Gadgetry_ecommerce_analysis/README.md

 * Product Performance - Analysis of sales metrics across products
 * Global Reach - Analysis of sales metrics across global regions
 * Loyalty Program Performance - Assessment of loyalty program's effectiveness

+This analysis focuses on sales data from 2019 to 2022.

 # Summary of Insights
+## Overall Trends
+Sales showed a strong upward trajectory through 2020, peaking in **December with 1.2M in monthly revenue**.
+The **most significant month-over-month (MoM) growth occurred in March 2020, with a 41.26% increase** in revenue, likely influced by pandemic-driven consumer behavior.

+Performance remained strong throughout **2020 and 2021, with both years more than doubling 2019 revenue**.
+However, **revenue declined in 2022, returning to 2019 levels by year-end**. **October 2022 marked the largest MoM decline, with a 39% decrease** compared to the previous month.
+While total revenue for 2022 still exceeded that of 2019, the last three months of the year recorded the lowest monthly revenues in the four-year period.

 ## Seasonal Sales Trends
 December consistently sees the strongest performance, with an average **29.17% increase in revenue** and **29.96% increase in order volume** compared to the previous month.